desy-cms/analysis-btagging/test/btag_eff/README.md

 It is recommended that you create it in `nfs` or a file system, other than `afs`, with large quota.
 Then link that directory in the `btag_eff` directory calling the link `condor`.

+N.B.: The `submit_btag.py` script uses the `naf_submit.py` script.
+Therefore you can use the functionalities of the latter script directly on each `Condor` directory.

 ### Example
 ```bash
 submit_btag.py \